What’s New

 CLEAN VEHICLE CREDIT

 The credits for energy efficient vehicles have changed and will also have income limits.
-Starting in 2023 the credit might also apply to previously owned vehicles.
+You might also qualify for the credit if you purchase a previously owned energy efficient vehicle.
 Please ask your tax professional for more information.

 Return to Top